openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ### `send` command

-A `udp send` commands sends a message to the socket whose IP address and UDP port can specified with the command variables.
+A `udp send` commands sends a message to the socket whose IP address and UDP port can be specified with the command variables.
 If the IP address and port are not specified in the `udp send` command, the message gets sent to the socket that was specified in the `udp connect` command.
 Issuing the `udp send` command will bind the local socket to an ephemeral port